 If you want to jump directly into paid services you can check out our list here.

 Most brokerage firms offer some level of stock analysis tools, features, and resources.
-But if you’re looking for services that specialize in stock analysis software, consider one of the following nine services:
+But if you’re looking for services that specialize in stock analysis software, consider one of the following ten services:

 The service provides comprehensive information on more than 8,500 North American stocks, plus over 4,000 exchange-traded funds and – incredibly – 40,000 mutual funds.
 And in a feature you wouldn’t expect to find in free stock analysis software, Stock Rover Free also provides portfolio management and brokerage integration for automated syncing of your portfolios.